SM Spirituality Media

 Where to encounter it in the index

-The English-language direct path — the modern stream that runs from Atmananda Krishna Menon through Jean Klein and Francis Lucille to Rupert Spira — is essentially jñāna yoga delivered in twentieth- and twenty-first-century English without the Sanskrit scaffolding.
-Spira's *Being Aware of Being Aware* is the gentlest serious modern presentation: a sustained manana on awareness's relation to its objects.
+The English-language direct path, the modern stream that runs from Atmananda Krishna Menon§ through Jean Klein§ and Francis Lucille to Rupert Spira, is essentially jñāna yoga delivered in twentieth- and twenty-first-century English without the Sanskrit scaffolding.
+Spira's *Being Aware of Being Aware* is the gentlest serious modern presentation.
+It is a sustained manana on awareness's relation to its objects.
 His longer-form talk opens the same investigation in the discursive register that suits the manana stage.
-The Q&A on intellectual versus lived knowing is nididhyāsana given a contemporary voice — the slow work of moving from a position one can defend to a recognition one inhabits.
+The Q&A on intellectual versus lived knowing is nididhyāsana given a contemporary voice.
+It does the slow work of moving from a position one can defend to a recognition one inhabits.
 Nisargadatta Maharaj's *I Am That* is the path delivered with the Sanskrit register intact and with the gentleness stripped away.
-Adyashanti's *Do Nothing* approaches the same recognition by the back door, asking what remains when every spiritual technique has been laid down.
-The Indian source-stream that all of these descend from is Ramana Maharshi's self-enquiry, which is jñāna yoga compressed to a single instrument: trace the I-thought back to its source.
+Adyashanti's *Do Nothing* approaches the same recognition by the back door.
+It asks what remains when every spiritual technique has been laid down.
+The Indian source-stream that all of these descend from is Ramana Maharshi's§ self-enquiry§, which is jñāna yoga compressed to a single instrument: trace the I-thought back to its source.

 What it isn't